-Resting between Angletarn Pikes and Brock Crags; Angle tarn has a big character for a small water.
+Resting between Angletarn Pikes and Brock Crags, Angle tarn has significant character for a small water.

 Two islands, a broken peninsula and a number of rock bays give this water its appeal.

 You'll find good sized hard, fighting trout and a few exceptional ones in the mix.
 There are decent perch here too.

 Dries or traditional wets work well.
 There are stories of evening rises and big trout engulfing sedges around the islands.